hussainshaikh12/mail/README.md

 - **Send Mail** - User is able to send mails passing in values for recipients, subject, and body.
 - **Mailbox** -  The appropriate mailbox is loaded on visiting the Inbox, Sent, Archive, Starred or Trash mailbox.
-- **View Email** - When a user clicks on an email, the user should be taken to a view where they see the content of that email.
+- **View Email** - When a user clicks on an email, the user is taken to a view where they see the content of that email.
 - **Archive and Unarchive** -  Users are able to archive and unarchive emails.
-- **Reply** -
+- **Reply** - Users are able to reply to emails received and even forward them.
 - **Search** - Users can search emails based on any keyword present in their email description or usernames.
 - **History Api** - Enables page navigation and routing in pure vanilla JavaScript through powerful set of methods for SPAs.
 - **CkEditor** - Povides user with a WYSIWYG to write custom with styling and images emails.